Vujwal24/axi4-lite-mac-accelerator/README.md

 - MAC unit operates independently from AXI logic
 - Control and datapath are cleanly separated

+The RTL Schematic is available in `results/RTL Schematic.png`.
+The MAC unit is not visible in the RTL Schematic screenshot since it is instantiated inside the axi4_lite_slave module.

 ## Register Map
 See `docs/register_map.md`